Questions about the course

 These resources will help:

-- The AP Physics C Course Description (.pdf/3.21MB) defines both Physics C: Mechanics and Physics C: Electricity and Magnetism.
+- The AP Physics C Course Description (.pdf/3.21MB) defines the course.
 If you download only one thing this year, make this it.

 - Professional development such as one-day workshops, specialty conferences, and weeklong AP Summer Institutes are great for novices and experts alike.